 - Family web pages connect to individual FA patients’ websites.

 The Fund provides education to those affected by FA.
 Our Annual Family Meeting brings specialists and families together, providing parents and adults with FA with the latest information on health care guidelines, as well as giving children with FA opportunities for leisure activities in a supportive environment.
-In addition, the Fund periodically sponsors FA information and support meetings to educate and inform families of the latest treatments for FA, resources for teens with FA and meetings for adults with FA.
+In addition, the Fund periodically sponsors FA information and support meetings to educate and inform families of the latest treatments for FA and meetings for adults with FA.

 Tumor Testing, Clinical Trials, and Other Research Opportunities: